confluentinc/kafka-rest/README.md

   {"value_schema_id":0,"offsets":[{"partition":0,"offset":0}]}
 ```

-#### Create a consumer for binary data, starting at the beginning of the topic's log.
-Then consume some data from a topic using the base URL in the first response.
-Finally, close the consumer with a DELETE to make it leave the group and clean up its resources.
+### Create a consumer for binary data, starting at the beginning of the topic's log.

 ```
 $ curl -X POST -H "Content-Type: application/vnd.kafka.v1+json" \